Begin Again (film): Release

-Begin Again premiered on September 7, 2013, at the Toronto International Film Festival, where The Weinstein Company acquired the U.S. distribution rights to the film for $7 million.
+Begin Again premiered on September 7, 2013, at the Toronto International Film Festival.
+After a tense bidding war, the Weinstein Company acquired the U.S. distribution rights to the film for a $7 million minimum guarantee and at least $20 million in prints and advertising, prevailing over companies including Summit Entertainment/Lionsgate, CBS Films, Fox Searchlight, and A24.
 It was later screened on April 26, 2014, on the closing night of the Tribeca Film Festival.
 The film's title was changed from Can a Song Save Your Life? to Begin Again between its festival premiere and its theatrical release because viewers found it difficult to remember and it was often misquoted.
-However, for the release in Germany, the original title was kept, while for the French release it was changed to New York Melody.
+In Germany, the original title was kept, while for the French release, it was changed to New York Melody.

 Box office

 The film was given a limited release in the United States on June 27, 2014, grossing $134,064 on its opening weekend, and opened in wide release on July 11.
 It was re-released by The Weinstein Company on August 29, closer to the awards season.
-Overall, the film earned $16,170,632 at the U.S. box office and $47,294,229 internationally for a total gross of $63,464,861.
+The film earned $16,170,632 at the U.S. box office and $47,294,229 internationally for a total gross of $63.4 million.